St. Louis Board of Aldermen: Proposition R (2012)

 Proposition R (2012) was a charter amendment passed in November 2012 to reduce the number of city of St. Louis alderpersons from 28 to 14.
 It was slated to take place 10 years in the future (effective January 1, 2022) and was passed by city voters on November 6, 2012, with 61 percent voting in favor (60 percent was needed for passage).

 Proposition D (2020)

 Proposition D, a ballot measure to make municipal elections in St. Louis officially non-partisan, was passed by city voters on November 3, 2020 with 68 percent voting in favor.
 Proposition D also changed St. Louis municipal elections to use approval voting, which allows voters to vote for as many candidates in a race as they would like, with each of their choices carrying an equal weight, meaning they do not rank the candidates.

 Proposition R (2022)

 Proposition R (2022) called for an independent commission to draw boundaries between the wards of St. Louis and ensured that the board was not able to change the election method without a public vote.
 Prop R also strengthened ethics by creating new stipulations for conflicts of interest and required alderpersons to recuse themselves when such conflicts arise.
-Finally, it changed the "Board of Aldermen" to the gender-neutral "Board of Alderpersons."